What is a Rauschgoldengel? The legend of the Golden Angel

 High above the Plobenhofstraße entrance of the Nuremberg Christkindelmarkt hangs the Rauschgoldengel.
-This large gold-foil angel is there to welcome all of the guests as a symbol of the market.
+This large gold foil angel welcomes all the guests and is a symbol of the market.
 And all over the market, you will find stalls selling smaller versions of this Golden Angel.
 But what is a Rauschgoldengel?
-And how did a foil angel become the symbol for Nuremberg?
-It turns out… there is a fairy tale-like story that goes back to the 16th Century, about a father, a daughter, and the 30 Years War.
+And how did a foil angel become the symbol for Nuremberg Christkindlmarkt?
+Naturally, a fairytale-like story goes back to the 16th Century, about a father and a daughter, and the 30 Years War explains it all.

 What is the Rauschgoldengel?

-In the 16th century, Nuremberg in the Franconian region of Germany was the center for metalworking, including Rauschgold, a paper thin type of foil made from brass that looked like gold.
-(The word rausch means noise or sound… referring to the fluttering sound the foil makes).
+In the 16th century, Nuremberg in the Franconian region of Germany was the center for metalworking, including Rauschgold, a paper-thin type of brass foil that looked like gold.
+(The word Rausch means noise or sound, referring to the fluttering sound the foil makes.)

-During the 30 years war, citizens were encouraged to take in refugees who were escaping religious persecution in France.
-To set an example, Erasmus Ebner a well off local businessman, blacksmith and “Rauschgold Maker”, took in a father and daughter to protect them from the harsh winter.
+During the 30 Years’ War (1618-1648), citizens were encouraged to take in refugees escaping religious persecution in France.
+To set an example, Erasmus Ebner, a well-off local businessman, blacksmith, and “Rauschgold Maker,” took in a father and daughter to protect them from the harsh winter.

-The name of the father is lost to history, all that is known is that he was a master woodcarver who was able to carry his tools with him while fleeing the war.
-His wife was already dead, the only family he had left was his daughter, and she was quite weak.
-So that she didn’t have to be embarrassed by her worn out clothing, the wife of Erasmus Ebner gave the girl a beautiful embroidered dress to wear to church.
-It had a long skirt, a velvet bodice, beautiful ribbons and a shawl for her shoulders.
-Over her braids she wore a cap called a Göckalashaube.
-The girl felt happy, and lucky to wear such finery.
+The name of the father is lost in history; all that is known is that he was a master woodcarver who was able to carry his tools with him while fleeing the war.
+His wife was already dead, and the only family he had left was his daughter.
+She was already quite weak from their escape when they arrived in Nürnberg.
+So that she didn’t have to be embarrassed by her worn-out clothing, the wife of Erasmus Ebner gave the girl a beautiful embroidered dress to wear to church.
+It had a long skirt, a velvet bodice, beautiful ribbons, and a shawl for her shoulders.
+Over her braids, she wore a cap called a Göckalashaube.
+The girl felt happy and lucky to wear such finery.

 One day, the master woodcarver was gone.
-He left behind a letter of thanks… and a carved Angel who wore a dress of folded Rauschgold that covered her from head to toe.
-The Angel looked exactly like his daughter, the only difference, she had wings, just like the Christkind (the Christchild).
+He left behind a letter of thanks and a carved Angel who wore a dress of folded Rauschgold that covered her from head to toe.
+The Angel looked exactly like his daughter; the only difference was that she had wings, just like the Christkind (the Christchild).

 The tragic story of the master carver and his daughter spread throughout Nuremberg.
-Everyone wanted to see the amazing Rauschgoldengel he left behind.
+Everyone wanted to see the beautiful Rauschgoldengel he left behind.
 And before long, people wanted one for themselves.

-Today, the Rauschgoldengels are generally made from golden paper, and not metal, but they are still one of the biggest sellers at the Nuremberg Market.
-Eventually it became known as the Christkindlmarkt in honor of the Golden Christ Child.
+Today, the Rauschgoldengels are generally made from golden paper rather than metal, but they are still one of the biggest sellers at the Nuremberg Market.
+Eventually, the Market became known as the Christkindlmarkt in honor of the Golden Christ Child.

-To further promote the Since 1933, a girl in a golden dress, the Christkindl, still watches over the Nuremberg Christkindlmarkt.
-She greets children, collects their Christmas wishes, reads stories and sings.
-She is accompanied by 2 Rauschgold Engel.
-(I got to meet them in 2019).
+Since 1933, a girl in a golden dress, the Christkindl, has been watching over the Nuremberg Christkindlmarkt.
+She greets children, collects their Christmas wishes, reads stories, and sings.
+She is accompanied by two Rauschgold Engel.
+(I got to meet them in 2019.)

 The two angels hand out cards and treats to children (and adults) who come to meet the Christkind.